Baltimore Ravens vs. Cincinnati Bengals NFL Week 7 Odds, Plays and Insights for October 24, 2021

 Bengals stats and trends

-- Cincinnati's games this season have gone over the total in one out of six opportunities (16.7%).
+- Cincinnati's games this season have eclipsed the over/under one time in six opportunities (16.7%).

 - The Bengals average 4.2 more points per game (24.7) than the Ravens allow (20.5).

-- In games that Cincinnati totals over 359.3 yards, the team is 2-2 against the spread and 3-1 overall.
+- When Cincinnati piles up more than 359.3 yards, the team is 2-2 against the spread and 3-1 overall.

-- This season the Bengals have turned the ball over eight times, two more than the Ravens' takeaways (6).

 Home and road insights

-- Baltimore has two wins against the spread, and is 3-0 overall, at home this year.
+- Baltimore has covered the spread twice at home, and is 3-0 overall there, this year.

 - The Ravens are winless ATS (0-1) as 6.5-point favorites or more at home.

-- In three home games this year, Baltimore has hit the over twice.
+- This season, in three home games, Baltimore has gone over the total twice.

-- The average point total in Ravens home games this season is 50.3 points, 3.3 more than this outing's over/under (47).
+- The average point total in Ravens home games this season is 50.3 points, 3.3 more than this contest's over/under (47).

-- Cincinnati has two wins against the spread, and is 2-1 overall, on the road.
+- Cincinnati has two wins against the spread, and is 2-1 overall, in away games.

-- Cincinnati has not gone over the total in three away games this year.
+- This year, in three away games, Cincinnati has not hit the over once.

 - The average total in Bengals away games this season is 44.3 points, 2.7 fewer than this matchup's over/under (47).